ANTI MONEY LAUNDERING POLICY

 conduct regular enhanced ongoing monitoring of the business relationship.

-“Politically exposed person” means any individual who is or has been entrusted with prominent public functions in Saint Vincent and the Grenadines or in another country or territory, including Heads of State or of government, senior politicians, senior government, judicial or military officials, senior executives of state owned corporations, important political party officials including family members or close associates of the politically exposed person.
+“Politically exposed person” means any individual who is or has been entrusted with prominent public functions in Republic of Marshall Islands or in another country or territory, including Heads of State or of government, senior politicians, senior government, judicial or military officials, senior executives of state owned corporations, important political party officials including family members or close associates of the politically exposed person.

 perform due diligence measures on a risk sensitive basis which are consistent with guidelines issued by the Financial Intelligence Unit; and